Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Model Toggling
 **************

-**Use when:** performing gradient accumulation with multiple optimizers in a distributed setting.
+**Use when:** Performing gradient accumulation with multiple optimizers in a distributed setting.

 Here is an explanation of what it does: